Russia threatens to cancel grain deal with Ukraine - ExBulletin

 There are no sanctions on Russian food and fertilizer exports to world markets, but the problems relate to secondary sanctions imposed on shipping and insurance companies as well as banks.

-“The United States and England have taken action in terms of payment and insurance but we have to be fair, the problems remain,” he said, adding that barriers remained.
+“The United States and England have taken action in terms of payment and insurance but we have to be fair, the problems continue,” he said, adding that barriers remained.

-Lavrov, who arrived in Ankara on Thursday, is due to meet President Recep Tayyip Erdogan later in the day, a Turkish official said.
-AFP.

 NATO member Turkey, which enjoys good relations with Russia and Ukraine, has pushed the two countries to resume peace talks after talks broke down last year.